AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 -   Aviatrix has tested data migration for infrastructures with up to a total of 500 GB of data.
 If you have a much larger infrastructure, please contact Aviatrix Support for more information about how to migrate your data.
 -   If data migration fails and you want to retry the migration, please contact Aviatrix Support for assistance.
 -   If the data migration utility fails to migrate all indexes, you cannot revert the migration but the data remains intact on the old copilot.
 -   During the migration process, you cannot make configuration changes to the *old copilot*.
 Also, all netflow and syslog data will be directed to your *new copilot* after data migration begins.
-If the migration fails, and you must terminate your *new copilot*, the netflow and syslog data direted there during migration will be lost.
+If the migration fails, and you must terminate your *new copilot*, the netflow and syslog data directed there during migration will be lost.
 -   If data migration fails and you decide to cancel the data migration, you can terminate your *new copilot* and continue to use your *old copilot* (by following the instructions indicated in the procedure).

 CoPilot data may take a few hours for small environments and a few days for large environments.
 Environments with 500 GB of data may take 3 to 4 days to complete data migration.